|

 1908 – 1971

 William Max Albert Feja was born on March 10, 1908 at Ft.
-Smith, Arkansas and changed his name to Bill Mathews at the age of 15.
-He owned and drove the Frontenac at right in races in the Midwest in the late 1920s and early 1930s but gave up driving himself after being involved in a fatal accident during a race at the old Oklahoma State Fairgrounds in Oklahoma City on July 10, 1932.
+Smith, Arkansas and added the surname Mathews to his name at the age of 15 after his mother married George E. Mathews.
+Bill owned and drove the Frontenac at right in races in the Midwest in the late 1920s and early 1930s but gave up driving himself after being involved in a fatal accident during a race at Fair Park in Oklahoma City on July 10, 1932.

 By the mid-1940s, Mathews had moved to Southern California where drivers such as future Indy “500” winner Rodger Ward drove Mathews’ midgets at racetracks such as Balboa, Culver City, and Gilmore Stadium.